Lesmahagow: Religion

 The town has three Christian congregations, namely Lesmahagow Old Parish Church of the Church of Scotland and Abbeygreen Church of the Free Church of Scotland and an Evangelical congregation, (the Hope Hall) on the main street.
 Roman Catholic residents are served by Our Lady and St John's in the neighbouring village of Blackwood, 3 mi away.

 Lesmahagow Priory, founded by Benedictine monks in 1144, no longer stands but its foundations were excavated in 1978 and are located next to the Old Parish Church off Church Square.

-The Scottish branch of the International Society for Krishna Consciousness operates from Lesmahagow.

-Twin towns

-Clydesdale International Twinning Association (CITA) was set up in 1975 to promote the benefits of twinning to all sections of the local community.
-This organisation mainly focuses on the larger towns in the old Clydesdale council area.

 Highland Games

 The Highland Games are held annually in June with Pipe Bands competing in Grades 1 through 4.
 There are also events for Highland dancing, weight over the bar, tossing the caber and archery.
-The first Highland Games was held in 1960 as a result of a collaboration between Lesmahagow Juniors Football Club and the now defunct Vale of Nethan Pipe Band.
+The first Highland Games was held in 1960 as a result of a collaboration between Lesmahagow F.C. and the now defunct Vale of Nethan Pipe Band.
 Originally held in Craighead Park, it is now held in the Glebe Park and entry is free, mainly due to community fundraising events and a strong committee.

-Development Trust

-Lesmahagow Development Trust (LDT) was formed on 28 August 2009.
-It is an independent, not-for-profit company registered as a charity in Scotland and the UK.
-The Trust funds and implements projects to enhance the facilities and environment of the village.